by John Darer® CLU ChFC MSSC RSP CLTC

-It is well known that Travelers Insurance Company is a major supporter of structured settlements but will not structured attorney fees as a long standing corporate policy.
+Travelers Insurance Company is a major supporter of structured settlements but Travelers will not participate in structured attorney fees as a long standing corporate policy.
 Plaintiff lawyers who have cases heading towards settlement involving Travelers insureds should not count on the ability to structure their legal fees those cases [ see my May 5, 2011 post Travelers Insurance Doesn't Structure Attorney Fees, So Plan Accordingly].

 But what of other companies?
 Having seen and heard of a few instances in recent times where other carriers have elected not to participate in structured attorney fees I decided to investigate if this is a growing trend or random isolated instances.
 On the two recent cases one involved a stand-alone structured attorney fee.
 In the other structures were contemplated for both the minor plaintiff and the attorney.

 In the case where the minor plaintiff structured as well, the defense did not have a structured settlement broker at a 2011 mediation.
 The broker that was eventually assigned in 2012 did not show up when rated ages were requested on the minor plaintiff by the plaintiff's expert in the year or more preceding the settlement when the case clearly warranted a rated age.
 Nor did he or she show up when the rated ages were renewed in 2012.
 I say that not to chastise the unnamed industry colleague (who I greatly respect), but to remind ALL structured settlement stakeholders of the value of having representation early in the game.

 The other case was a stand alone case.
 The plaintiff was not structuring.
 The plaintiff attorney is a straight shooter and not a jerk by any stretch of the imagination.